wmhass/My360VRPlayer/README.md

 Import `Objective C` files to Swift.

-* Importing `Video360VRViewController` and `Photo360VRViewController`, so `AlbumItemsViewController`, that is written in Swift, can launch them.
+* Importing `Video360VRViewController` and `Photo360VRViewController`, so the `AlbumItemsViewController`, which is written in Swift, can launch them.

 ## Talk to Me